Anita Novinsky: Authority on the Inquisition

 Novinsky is considered one of the leading authorities when it comes to the Portuguese Inquisition.
 In 2013, the National Council for Scientific and Technological Development honored her with the distinction of Pioneer of Science in Brazil as a recognition of her research.

-The documentary film A Estrela Oculta do Sertão, about communities of crypto-Jews in the Brazilian north-east, is based extensively in her research, including an interview with the researcher herself.
+The documentary film The Hidden Star of the Sertão, about communities of crypto-Jews in the Brazilian north-east, is based extensively in her research, including an interview with the researcher herself.